 It's usually printed in fine print on the cover somewhere or just inside the book.

-And there it was on the back cover : Cover design : Gray 318
+And there it was on the back cover: Cover design: Gray318

-Oh, and the sync from the Illuminati card post below was that the Japanese girls in the show Touch were obsessed with a band called "The Morticians" and my blogging friend Jake Kotze had just done a post called
+Oh, and the sync from the Illuminati card post below was that the Japanese girls in the show Touch were obsessed with a band called "The Morticians" and my blogging friend Jake Kotze had just written a post called